Seppli11/ZHAW-Summary/summaries/24FS/CCP2/3_Kubernetes.md

 Persistent volumes come in two types:

 * static: volumes need to be explicitly created by a cluster admin
-* dynamic: a StorageClass is configured by the admin which then can create a specific volume on demand
+* dynamic: a StorageClass is configured by the admin which then creates a specific volume on demand

 A persistent volume claim is used to map volumes to pods.